 Costs for companion animals tend to be food, attention and affection.
+Some may also require something more exotic.

 Animals listed below are typical animal companions, following the guidelines for creating followers (Perilous Wilds, pp 21-23).
 More formidable animal companions are possible, but are generally created as monsters and made followers using the "Monsters & Followers" advice from Perilous Wilds.
-Some of the creatures from the "On Monsters" chapter (page 101) have beast tags, and might be claimed as animal companions, with a bit of effort.
+Some of the creatures from the "On Monsters" chapter (page 117) have beast tags, and might be claimed as animal companions, with a bit of effort.